If you have no prior knowledge about trademark registration or anything to do with the trademarking process, you’re in the right place!

 - Disparaging or vulgar words/phrases: You also can’t trademark words or symbols that could be perceived as scandalous, immoral, or deceptive, like a logo that mimics symbols used in healthcare for a non-professional company.

-It’s worth noting that you also can’t trademark short sounds or motifs, but only because you need a copyright instead.
+It’s worth noting that you also can’t trademark short sounds or motifs, but only because you need copyright instead.

 What You Can Trademark

 Many elements relate to your business or brand that you can trademark, and you must put in the time and effort to do it to protect your company!
-For instance, your logo, unique brand name, and even your signature color could be trademarked.

 When Should You Register Your Trademark?

-In general, for businesses operating in limited regions (like a local small town), an unregistered trademark is likely plenty effective.
-However, national companies need to register to gain protections across the country and give them a better platform for keeping their symbols safe from infringement.
+However, national companies need to register to gain protection across the country and give them a better platform for keeping their symbols safe from infringement.

 The process of registering a trademark can take 9-12 months, so you should start as soon as possible.
+That’s how long it will take to receive a certificate of registration.

 How Many Trademark Applications Do I Need to Fill Out?

-You will need to complete a separate application for your name, logo, and symbol(s).
 If you’re only able to file once, make a standard character claim to assert that your trademark covers your company’s name regardless of its font.
 However, it won’t protect your logo.

-How Long Does a Trademark Last?
+How Long Does a Trademark Registration Last?

 A trademark will last for 10 years once the USPTO has accepted it.
 You can refile an unlimited number of times.